wp-plugins/simmer/readme.txt

 **Follow Simmer's development on [Github](http://github.com/bwdinc/simmer/) and [simmerwp.com](https://simmerwp.com/blog).**

+Sign up for a [Simmer membership](https://simmerwp.com/membership/) to receive premium support and other benefits, and browse our [add-ons](https://simmerwp.com/extensions/), too.

 == Installation ==

 1. Activate the plugin through the 'Plugins' menu in WordPress